amiinqur/GD109829/README.md

 ## Description ##
-This repository contains assignments and the final project submitted to GD course offered in Spring 2022 at PafKiet
+This repository contains assignments and the final project submitted to GD course offered in Spring 2022 at PafKiet.

+## Game Ideas of the members ##

+### 63855 Amin M. Quraishi ##
+My idea of a game is inspired by a movie I watched called, Free Guy.
+In the movie, there is an open-world game with AI non-playable characters and they evolve as the game progresses.
+So if I had all the time and possible resources, I would love to make that game in reality and experience the whole idea.
+An open-world game filled with AI npcs is just a fascinating idea.
+I hope that in future, the idea actually comes into reality.